Skip to content

 How These Terms Relate

 These 22 terms form an interconnected vocabulary system that enables precise communication about B2B value proposition and positioning work.
-Foundational concepts establish the framework, while frameworks and tools provide structure for execution.
-Persona vocabulary ensures messaging resonates with real buyers, GTM execution terms bridge strategy to tactics, and failure modes help diagnose broken approaches.
+Foundational concepts set the frame.
+Frameworks and tools provide structure for execution, while persona vocabulary ensures messaging resonates with real buyers across every role in the committee.
+GTM execution terms carry strategy into the field, and failure modes give teams a shared language for diagnosing what's broken before they try to fix the wrong thing.
 When teams share this vocabulary, they move from generic marketing speak to communication that drives committee consensus rather than just traffic and traction gaps.

 Frequently Asked Questions